sagemath/trac_to_gh/Issue 8355.md

 # Issue 8355: Fix hsv_to_rgb to take all 3 arguments

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8355

 Original creator: boothby